-1. "That any part of time is appointed in divine revelation, or may be appointed by the church, to be kept holy, in its weekly, monthly, or annual returns, except the first day of the week, which is the Christian Sabbath."

-2. "That fasting is not an ordinance of the, New Testament dispensation, but of the Old the nation to public fasting or thanksgiving."
-4. "That it is superstition for a Christian congregation to examine themselves with humiliation and fasting, previously to their sealing their covenant with God in the Lord's Supper."
+- 1. "That any part of time is appointed in Divine Revelation, or may be appointed by the church, to be kept holy, in its weekly, monthly, or annual returns, except the first day of the week, which is the Christian Sabbath. - 2.
+"That fasting is not an ordinance of the New Testament dispensation, but of the Old only. - 3.
+"That civil rulers can have no right to call the nation to public fasting or thanksgiving. - 4.
+"That it is superstition for a Christian congregation to examine themselves with humiliation and fasting, previously to their sealing their covenant with God in the Lord's Supper."